 Transparency and Accountability

-Overwhelmingly, the landfill operator’s compliance is self-reported on an honor system: landfill operators collect data, submit reports, and regulators review paperwork.
+Overwhelmingly, the landfill operator’s compliance is self-reported: landfill operators collect data, submit reports, and regulators review paperwork.
 There is limited independent verification that systems are actually working as intended in the field.
 Very few states send staff out to the landfill to actually double-check or inspect the landfill.
 This creates an honor system, where problems can persist undetected or unaddressed for long periods of time.

 It’s time to move beyond paper compliance toward real accountability.
 That means three basic components should be incorporated into state regulations:

-Without these elements, even well-designed rules will fall short, because the issue isn’t just what facilities are supposed to do, but whether anyone is ensuring they actually do it.
+Without these elements, even well-designed state rules will fall short, because the issue isn’t just what landfill operators are supposed to do, but whether anyone is ensuring they actually do it.

 The Problem